calgaryscientific/pureweb-builds-example/README.md

 # pureweb-builds-example
-An example repository to get new projects up and running on codebuild
+ASDFASFDF An example repository to get new projects up and running on codebuild

 ## Available Scripts